thu-coai/AISafetyLab/README.md

 ## How to Contribute

 Feel free to submit pull requests for bug fixes, new attack methods, or improvements to existing features.
-For more details, check out the issues page.

----

-## ⚠️ Disclaimer & Acknowledgement
-We develop AISafetyLab for research purposes.
-If you intend to use AISafetyLab for other purposes, please ensure compliance with the licenses of the original methods, repos, papers and models.

-Special thanks to the authors of the referenced papers for providing detailed research and insights into LLM security vulnerabilities.

-We extend our gratitude to the authors of various AI safety methods and to the EasyJailbreak repository for providing great resources that contribute to the development of AISafetyLab.
+For mo